nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### Offline mode

-When your phone loses network connection or when you turn it on airplane mode, an offline mode is now available.
+When your phone loses network connection or when you turn it on airplane mode, an offline banner will be displayed.
+However, assets won't be loaded nor accessible without connexion.

 <div>
 <table class="hover" style="border: 0px;">